-Companies may decide to have their marketing authorisation withdrawn for various reasons.
+A marketing authorisation holder may decide to have their marketing authorisation withdrawn for various reasons.
 A withdrawal form has been created so that requests for withdrawal can be processed as efficiently as possible.
 After completing the form, a document will be generated to the e-mail address provided.
-You can send this document, together with all the necessary supportive documents, to the MEB.
+You can send this document, together with all the necessary supportive documents, to the MEB via CESP.

 Requests for withdrawal of a product must be accompanied by the properly completed request form and the enclosures to which it refers.
 Preferably, the web form is used for this request.
 Alternatively, you can use the form in ODT format.
 Applications for withdrawal of multiple products may be submitted at the same time, but a separate form must be used for each product.

 In the case of withdrawal of a product where the SmPC is combined with that of one or more other products, two situations can arise:

 The withdrawal has no consequences for the dosing instructions: in that case, you should submit a new SmPC for the remaining product(s) and declare that only the information regarding the withdrawn product has been deleted.

 The withdrawal has consequences for the dosing instructions and, because of that, possibly also for the feasibility of one or more indications: all information on the product to be withdrawn should be deleted, including the no longer applicable indication.
 In case one or more indications are no longer applicable at least two authorised, alternative products which are authorised for the deleted indication(s) should be mentioned.